We will continue to search for and resolve not only long-standing social issues but also new or latent issues

 others do.

-In addition to hydrogen compressors, which we are working on within our
+We are collaborating with an outside partner on hydrogen compressors, which we have been working on within our

-mass-produce small SAR satellites and constructed a space initiatives
+Synspective Inc. to mass-produce small SAR satellites and constructed a space initiatives building where

 * SAR satellites: SAR = Synthetic Aperture Radar.
 As they move, SAR